Serkan-Ucakcioglu/Express-User-Auth/README.md

 # Express-User-Auth
-You can test it by connecting your own mongo connection
+You can test it by connecting your own mongo connections.